A unified approach to subsurface complexity

 Exploration workflows in general, particularly in challenging onshore environments where seismic is of limited use - are a key area of interest.
 "Exploration on a shoe string" - how to do the fundamentals, for as little cost as possible, is a focus.

-We are always ready to take on new areas for clients, but focus areas currently include:
+Paetoro's experience allows synthesis of data in any new basin globally.
+PAETORO is always ready to take on new areas for clients, but areas of historical and ongoing interest include:

-- The North Sea and Atlantic Margin (UK, Ireland, Norway, Denmark, Netherlands).
+- The North Sea and Atlantic Margin of NW Europe

 - Onshore UK & Ireland, including geothermal potential.

-- The onshore fold and thrust belts and rift basins of Eurasia (including Mongolia, and Central Asian republics).
+- Onshore fold and thrust belts and rift basins of Central Asia.

 - The frontier deep water basins of New Zealand.

-PAETORO is always actively building industry and research relationships - you can see more on our PAETORO PALS page.
-Recent clients include Adrok Ltd., Ardent Oil, and Petrostars SPX Ltd.
+PAETORO is always actively building industry and research relationships.
+Key clients include Adrok Ltd., Ardent Oil, and Petrostars SPX Ltd.

 I'm a geoscientist with 25 years of G&G experience around the globe.
-You can see a fuller description of my experience and interests from linked-in by clicking on my pic.
+You can see a fuller description of my experience and interests from linked-in.
 In roles as both a senior geoscientist and team leader I have worked closely with a diverse range of corporate cultures, from global majors and Middle Eastern NOC’s to intermediates, utilities and privately funded companies.

 Past employers have included Rio Tinto, Shell, E.On, RWE, Idemitsu, Enterprise, and Endeavour.
 I hold a Ph.D in Geology from Cambridge University U.K., and a B.Sc (Hons) in Geology and Maths from Victoria University, in my native New Zealand.
 Client work has included offshore Denmark, electromagnetic exploration techniques, onshore UK, Trinidad, and Greece-Albania.